nanthony21/PWSAcquisition/README.md

   - imageio-metadata
   - imageio-tiff

-2: JFreeChart plotting library. the jfreechart.jar file can be downloaded from jfree.org.

 These files can also be found in the `bindist` folder.
 These extra dependencies should be placed in `Micro-Manager-2.0gamma\plugins\micro-manager`.